dblast-x/diabolis-liber-vocabulorum/README.md

         + The book may relay on a Database: e.g:                                <br>
             | Letter -> one to many --> Word|s -> unique --> Meaning <br>

+2. [  ] Create the actual program to query the data to the user.
+3. [  ] Pass it to Django.

 # Database: